 Today, Hospital de la Familia has a full-time staff caring for an average of 20,000 patients a year.
 Surgical teams from the U.S. provide highly skilled treatment and specialty care, performing over 1500 surgical operations every year.
 In addition to the hospital and outpatient clinics, Hospital de la Familia established a Nutrition Center to house and feed malnourished children and a Dental Clinic.

-Hospital de la Familia has become more than a medical center as there is now a nursing school within the hospital, a grade school for the town, computer training and continued sewing classes are also offered for the community.
+Hospital de la Familia has become more than a medical center; there is now a nursing school within the hospital, a grade school for the town, computer training and continued sewing classes, which are also offered to the community.
 Hospital de la Familia’s activities in Guatemala are funded in part by the Hospital de la Familia Foundation, a non-profit California Corporation, supported by the generous help of the Family Club, the medical providers who volunteer and donate to our teams, and donors throughout the U.S.

 Since 1976, a clinic employing Guatemalan doctors and nurses has operated year-round, treating general medical problems.
-There are currently approximately 60 full-time employees, including 3 Guatemalan general practitioners, 2 Guatemalan ophthalmologists, 12 Guatemalan nurses and 3-4 nurse/nun instructors and supervisors.
+There are currently approximately 60 full-time employees, including a General Manager, 3 Guatemalan general practitioners, 2 Guatemalan ophthalmologists, 12 Guatemalan nurses and 3-4 nurse/nun instructors and supervisors.

-Large surgical teams of more than 40 members travel to Nuevo Progreso 4 to 6 times each year and collaborate closely with the Guatemalan doctors on patient care.
-Team composition can vary, but in general they consist of Plastic Surgery, General Surgery, Gynecology, ENT and Optometry & Ophthalmology specialists, and Audiologists.
+Large surgical teams of 30-50 members travel to Nuevo Progreso 4 to 6 times each year and collaborate closely with the Guatemalan doctors on patient care.
+Team composition can vary, but in general they consist of Plastic Surgery, General Surgery, Gynecology, ENT, Optometry & Ophthalmology specialists, and Audiologists.
 These teams are vital to the care of the people of this area.
 The Dental clinic treats between 1200 and 1500 patients per year with dental care and instruction.
 The Nutrition Center treats more than 50 children a year under the age of six, with an average stay of 3 months.